Seaparo Sekoati

-Seaparo Charles Sekoati (born 28 June 1967), sometimes mispelled Seaparo Sekwati, is a South African politician who is currently serving in the Limpopo provincial government as Member of the Executive Council (MEC) for Finance.
-He has been a Member of the Limpopo Provincial Legislature since 2004 and was previously MEC for Health and Social Development from 2004 to 2009 and, before his appointment to his current position, MEC for Economic Development, Environment and Tourism from 2013 to 2019.
+Seaparo Charles Sekoati (born 28 June 1967), sometimes misspelled Seaparo Sekwati, is a South African politician who has been a Member of the National Assembly of South Africa since 2024.
+He was a Member of the Limpopo Provincial Legislature from 2004 until 2024 and served in the Limpopo provincial government as the Member of the Executive Council (MEC) for Health and Social Development from 2004 to 2009 and, before serving as the MEC for Finance from 2019 until 2024, MEC for Economic Development, Environment and Tourism from 2013 to 2019.
 From 2013 to 2017, he was also Regional Chairperson of the Mopani branch of his political party, the African National Congress.

 Early life and education

 Sekoati was born on 28 June 1967 in Sekhukhuneland and grew up in Mopani, now part of Limpopo province.
 He matriculated at Vuxeni High School in 1988.
 He later earned a Bachelor's degree in social science from the University of the North in 1993 and a Master's degree in development from the University of Limpopo in 2011; he also earned a tertiary diploma at the University of Zambia in 1996.

 During apartheid, he was active in the South African Youth Congress, the South African Students Congress, the Congress of South African Students, and the United Democratic Front.
 After the African National Congress (ANC) was unbanned in 1990, he became involved in the ANC Youth League's new branch in Limpopo, ultimately becoming its Deputy Provincial Chairperson.
 Later, from 2003 to 2008, he was a member of the Provincial Executive Committee of the mainstream ANC's Limpopo branch.